- Restoring Gun Rights Under California Law

 Yes.
 If you have a criminal record and are not sure whether you can legally buy or possess a gun, our law firm can obtain your official criminal record from the California Department of Justice and tell you whether or not you can lawfully buy or possess a gun.

 If you are prohibited from possessing a gun, we’ll diagnose the problem, determine whether there is a way to restore your right to own a gun and quote you an exact fee for handling your case from beginning to end.
 Our report is unbiased and professional – not a sales pitch.
-We currently charge just $95 for this service and you can start your California Gun Rights Restoration Plan online right now.
+You can start your California Gun Rights Restoration Plan online right now.

 What is a California Personal Firearm Eligibility Check?